A 500+ acre garbage landfill development next to Forest Lake State Park

 Thank you for donating!

-We have collected up our signs for the Winter season!
+We collected up our signs during the Winter season!

-Let us know if you want one for your yard next Spring!
+Let us know if you want one for your lawn now that summer is here!

 Your support and contributions will help continue to fund our mission.